vtdsferreira/InstrumentControl.jl/docs/src/implementation.md

 The functionality of the InstrumentControl.jl package is intertwined with the [ICDataServer.jl](https://github.com/PainterQubits/ICDataServer.jl) package.
-ICDataServer sets up a relational database (RDBMS) with which it communicates with through SQL, and InstrumentControl talks to that database.
-This database is used to maintain a log of information for each job: the job is identified by the job ID, and it mantains any metadata specified by the database creator.
+ICDataServer sets up a relational database (RDBMS) with which it communicates with through SQL.
+InstrumentControl talks to that database; this database is used to maintain a log of information for each job: the job is identified by the job ID, and it mantains any metadata specified by the database creator.
 In its current implementation, the data saved to the database is the time of job submission, the